afognini/PyDualDDS/README.md

 If you use this software in your research, please consider citing it like:

-Andreas Fognini, Val Zwiller PyDualDDS.
+Andreas Fognini PyDualDDS.
 Available at https://github.com/afognini/.

 # Authors, Copyright, License

-Authors: Andreas Fognini, Val Zwiller
+Authors: Andreas Fognini

-Copyright (C) Andreas Fognini, Val Zwiller
+Copyright (C) Andreas Fognini

 Released under the terms of the GPLv3 License (see file LICENSE)